leenslf/ClearDive/README.md

 # ClearDive
-ClearDive is a research project that explores a two-stage pipeline for enhancing underwater images.Stage 1 sharpens images using AOD-Net, while Stage 2 corrects colors with FUnIE-GAN and WaterGAN.We're also preparing to integrate event camera data for edge-aware sharpening in future iterations.
+ClearDive is a research project that explores a two-stage pipeline for enhancing underwater images.
+Stage 1 sharpens images using [AOD-Net](https://github.com/leenslf/AOD-Net-colab), while Stage 2 corrects colors with FUnIE-GAN and WaterGAN.We're also preparing to integrate event camera data for edge-aware sharpening in future iterations.

 ## 📌 Project Goals